yushangrg/Operating-System-Coursework/week6.md

 |--------------------|--------------------------------|--------------------------------------------------|
 | Lower swappiness   | Memory pressure / swapping     | Less swap activity, faster response under load   |
 | noatime mount      | Disk metadata overhead         | Higher throughput, lower disk latency            |

+# 7 Reflection (Critical analysis)

+This week improved my understanding of how system performance is measured and analysed under different workloads.
+By monitoring CPU, memory, disk, and network behaviour, I learned how to identify performance bottlenecks using tools such as mpstat, free, iostat, and ping.
+I also gained insight into how system configuration changes, such as reducing swappiness and adjusting disk mount options, can significantly improve performance without hardware upgrades.
+Overall, this week strengthened my ability to interpret performance metrics and apply practical optimisations to improve system efficiency.